NASA-IMPACT/us-fire-events-tool/README.md

 ## Publishing to npm

-To publish a new version of the Wildfire Explorer as an npm package:
+To publish a new version of the Fire Event Explorer as an npm package:

 ### Bump the version